Snayt1k3/translator-bot/README.md

 ### Before Installation
 You need to set your env variables in .env file

+I **recommend** that you go through the test step in your local installation and then start the Docker container

 ### Local Installation

 0. **in database/database.py, set mongo url to local url**